Swan Lake: Act 1

-[Scène: Allegro giusto], Prince Siegfried celebrates his birthday in the company of his tutor, friends, and local peasants [Waltz].
-The festivities are interrupted by the arrival of his mother, the Queen [Scène: Allegro moderato], who expresses concern about his carefree existence.
-She reminds him that at the royal ball to be held the following evening, he must select a bride (in some productions, potential candidates are already introduced in this scene).
-Distressed by the prospect of being denied the freedom to marry for love, Siegfried becomes sombre.
-His companion, Benno, together with the tutor, attempts to lift his spirits.
-As dusk descends [Sujet], Benno observes a flight of swans passing overhead and suggests a hunt [Finale I].
-Siegfried and his friends seize their crossbows and set off in pursuit.
+[Scène: Allegro giusto] Prince Siegfried is celebrating his birthday with his tutor, friends, and peasants [Waltz].
+The revelries are interrupted by his mother, the Queen [Scène: Allegro moderato], who is concerned about his carefree lifestyle.
+She tells him that he must choose a bride at the royal ball the following evening (some productions include the presentation of some possible candidates).
+He is upset that he cannot marry for love.
+His friend, Benno, and his tutor try to lift his troubled mood.
+As evening falls [Sujet], Benno sees a flock of swans flying overhead and suggests they go on a hunt [Finale I].
+Siegfried and his friends take their crossbows and set off in pursuit of the swans.

 Act 2

 A lakeside clearing in a forest by the ruins of a chapel.
 A moonlit night.